-Trump threatens China with new tariffs on $200 billion in goods
+Trump ratchets up China trade conflict with fresh tariff threat

 Trump said he has “an excellent relationship” with Chinese President Xi Jinping and they “will continue working together on many issues.”

-But, Trump said, “the United States will no longer be taken advantage of on trade by China and other countries in the world.”
+But, he said, “the United States will no longer be taken advantage of on trade by China and other countries in the world.”

+Shares in Chinese telecommunication equipment maker ZTE Corp, another casualty of U.S.-China tensions, plunged more than 20 percent in Hong Kong after the U.S. Senate’s passage of a defense bill set up a potential battle with Trump over whether ZTE can resume business with its U.S. suppliers.

+ZTE was hit in April with a seven-year ban barring U.S. suppliers selling to it after it broke an agreement to discipline executives who conspired to evade U.S. sanctions on Iran and North Korea.
+At Trump’s urging, ZTE and the U.S. Commerce Department reached agreement on June 7 to lift the ban.

 Derek Scissors, a China scholar at the American Enterprise Institute, a Washington think tank, said that means China will soon run out of imports of U.S. goods on which to impose retaliatory tariffs.